RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Trouble could understand Brun's perspective.
 There had been times both Brun and Trouble had given her the creeps accidentally when they reminded her of how Frank would come onto her.
 She knew she was just jumping at shadows, she trusted her friends, but that didn't stop her from getting those emotions.
 But it was the same as ignoring the voice that suggested she walk into traffic.
 It was very obvious is wasn't something she wanted, it was just her mind trying to deal with a itself.

-Trouble realised Brun had stalled again and tried making another agreeing noises to prompt them to continue, but when she looked over at her tall friend, normally unphased and stoic looked small and fragile.
+Trouble realized Brun had stalled again and tried making another agreeing noises to prompt them to continue, but when she looked over at her tall friend, the normally unphased and stoic Brun looked small and fragile.
 Not sure what her plans was, but knowing she had to do something, Trouble knelt on the bed and got closer than she considered polite.

 "Do I make you uncomfortable if I'm this close?"
 Trouble asked, trying to get a baseline for what Brun was trying to convey.